-Building on existing hospitalization and health insurance data and experiences gained in previous projects, we will quantify the sensitivity of vulnerable population (e.g. chronic sick patients with a cardiopulmonary disease) to climate variability (heat stress, often amplified by air contamination).
-The product is the “health damage function”, linking climate (extremes) to impacts on population (morbidity and mortality) and costs (hospitalization, medication).
-This “health damage function” will allow the public and private health insurances to assess the impacts (hospital admissions, numbers of days in hospitals, health care measures for those not in hospitals, deaths, etc.) depending upon a particular climate event.
+Building on experiences gained in previous projects, we quantify the sensitivity of a vulnerable population (e.g. chronic sick patients with a respiratory disease) to climate variability (heat stress, often amplified by air contamination).
+The product is a ‘health damage function’, linking environmental and air pollution data to impacts on the population (morbidity, represented by hospitalization) and healthcare costs.
+This health damage function will allow the public and private health insurers to assess the impacts (e.g. hospitalization costs) depending upon a climate event.